 Instructions

-- Add the slaw ingredients.
+- Add the remaining slaw ingredients.
 Add cabbage, carrots, red onion, and parsley to the same bowl and toss together using kitchen tongs until veggies are thoroughly coated in the dressing.
 Season to taste with salt and pepper.

 Notes